HYMMA/Hymma.Solidworks/Addins/readme.md

  We strongly recommend you clone this repo and open the project and then browse to `QRify` project.
 This project uses the `Hymma.Solidworks.Addins` to make a sample addin.
 It is heavily commented and demostrates how UI elements are defined.
 Additionally, we have created an SVG file of the *PlantUML* diagrams for all the types in this package.
 You can find instructions under the `classDiagrams` folder :open_file_folder: to eaither re-compile them or simply download the file.

+## Version 2018.3.2
+There were some **breaking changes** in version 2018.3.2.
+Which were neccessary to fix memory leaks caused by _events_ and _Bitmaps_.
+The event signatures have changed to `(object sender, EventArgs e)` and in some cases custom `EventArgs` is used.